espinosajuanma/slingr-notes/notes/20210902130633/README.md

-# Add a group to user by scripting
+# Hotfix: Add a group to user

 If for some reason you can't edit your own profile and add the «Developers» group to your user you can use this script.